halo-framework/halo-bian/README.md

 The **Halo Bian** library is based on the [**Halo**](https://github.com/yoramk2/halo_flask) library which is a python based library utilizing [**Serverless**](https://logz.io/blog/serverless-vs-containers/) technology and [**microservices architecture**](http://blog.binaris.com/your-guide-to-migrating-existing-microservices-to-serverless/)

 BIAN (Banking Industry Architecture Network) is a membership group committed to developing open standards around banking and financial services.
 A key deliverable of this group is the BIAN Service Landscape model which defines a comprehensive services architecture for financial transactions and facilities.
-This library is an implementation of the BIAN model leveraging the Flask framework and allows a developer to rapidly create BIAN-compliant services while hiding much of the underlying BIAN model details.
+This library is an implementation of the BIAN model leveraging the Flask framework and allows a developer to **rapidly create BIAN-compliant services** while hiding much of the underlying BIAN model details.
 See www.bian.org for more information on BIAN.

-This library leverages not only the Flask framework, but a number of the Flask Cloud Services components as well to facilitate building robust and resilient cloud-native BIAN microservices. use Serverless or zappa to deploy your Service Domain to AWS.
+This library leverages not only the Flask framework, but a number of the Flask Cloud Services components as well to facilitate building robust and resilient cloud-native BIAN microservices. deploy your Service Domain to your local environment or use [**Serverless Framework**](https://serverless.com/) and [**zappa**](https://github.com/Miserlou/Zappa) to deploy your Service Domain to AWS.

 ## BIAN Basics